What does Medigap do?

 Each supplement insurance plan comes with different benefits.
 However, each lettered plan guarantees certain standardized benefits regardless of your location or the insurance company offering it.
-For example, Medicare Supplement Plan F must offer the same standard benefits wherever you may purchase your plan.
-The 3 most popular plans are Plan F, Plan G, and Plan N.
+For example, Medicare Supplement Plan F must provide the same standard benefits wherever you purchase your plan.
+The three most popular plans are Plan F, Plan G, and Plan N

 Medicare Supplement Basics:

 - If you are purchasing Medicare Supplement insurance, here are some basic points to know about your policy:

 - To purchase a Medicare supplement, you must enroll in Medicare Part A and Medicare Part B.

 - The monthly premium that you will pay for your Medigap policy will be in addition to the monthly Part B premium you pay for Medicare.